 If you’re a homemade applesauce fan, you have got to try this naturally caramel flavored applesauce for a tasty twist on a classic snack.
 Watch for the special ingredient that makes this applesauce taste like a caramel apple!
 This recipe is safe for canning so that you can enjoy it all year round!
+This article has been updated for your better use since its original publication in 2016.

 Applesauce is in the Apples

-First of all, you’ll want to pick a sweet apple for this recipe.
-Something like a Jonagold will work well.
 You can choose one with a little bit of a bite to it, but not too much.
 To get that smooth caramel flavor, you don’t want something like a Granny Smith interfering with the flavor.

 Coconut Sugar for that Caramel Flavor

-The key ingredient in this recipe, apart from quality apples, is coconut sugar.
-Rapadura, Succanat and even brown sugar will work to a degree.
+- Rapadura, Succanat and even brown sugar will work to a degree.
 You’ll see that we mixed a few of those sugars into the recipe to give it depth.

-However, the best flavor will come from coconut sugar, in my opinion.
+- However, the best flavor will come from coconut sugar, in my opinion.
 If you don’t have that, you can use rapadura or succanat – though I think they taste more maple-y than caramel-y.

 Another thing to note is that the amount of sugar in this recipe is adjustable to your desired flavor.
-Apples are acidic enough to safely water bath can on their own.
-Simply Canning can tell you how to make regular applesauce with or without added sugar – click here to learn how.
+Apples are acidic enough to safely water bath can on their own without the addition of sugar (an acidic preservative).

 If you’re completely new to canning, please read: